 My hairbrushes and combs got lost in the big bottom drawer of my bathroom vanity before I stashed them in this plastic magazine holder from the dollar store (these are similar).
 It fits perfectly in the drawer, but would also work well tucked in the under-sink cabinet.

 The tips I shared here are easy and cheap for anyone.
-Before buying anything, check to see what you already have, first!
+Before buying any accessory storage containers, check to see what you already have, first!
 Do you have any of these items you could use to store all those stray elastics, bows, and bobby pins?